-- If left untreated, a decayed or broken tooth can lead to serious health consequences such as abscesses and infections.
+• If left untreated, a decayed or broken tooth can lead to severe health consequences, including abscesses and infections

 Are you worried about your broken tooth?
-Here's everything you need to know.
+Here is everything you need to know.

 Why can a broken tooth be black on the inside?

-Several common reasons can make your tooth look black on the inside.
+Several common reasons can cause your tooth to appear black on the inside.
 Some of them require immediate treatment, while others have only a cosmetic effect.

-The outer tooth layer known as enamel is white due to a high calcium content.
+The outer tooth layer, known as enamel, is white due to a high calcium content.
 Beneath it is the dentin, a yellowish tissue.
-The dentin makes up the largest part of the tooth.
+The dentin makes up the most significant part of the tooth.
 Finally, beneath the dentin is the reddish-pink pulp.
-The pulp contains blood vessels and nerves that color it red.
+The pulp contains blood vessels and nerves that give it a red color.

 None of the layers is naturally black.
-No matter what the underlying problem causing the discoloration is, a broken tooth itself requires urgent medical attention.
+Regardless of the underlying cause of the discoloration, a broken tooth itself requires urgent medical attention.

 Tooth decay

 The proliferation of pathogenic bacteria can have different dynamics.
-You do not always have to wait until the infection makes most of the surface black.
-A hole in an infected tooth may appear rather small from the outside, but it can reach deep into the tissues.
-Progressive decay can weaken your tooth structure and make it easier for you to break it.
+You do not always have to wait until the infection covers most of the surface black.
+A hole in an infected tooth may appear relatively small from the outside, but it can reach deep into the tissues.
+Progressive decay can weaken your tooth structure, making it more susceptible to breakage.

 Pulp necrosis

 Pulp necrosis is the death of the tooth pulp.
-It can occur if you leave another oral disease, pulpitis or pulp inflammation without proper dental treatment.
+It can occur if you leave another oral disease, such as pulpitis or pulp inflammation, untreated.

 Tooth decay spreading to the pulp is one of the most common factors causing pulpitis.
-Chronic physical impact to your teeth from bruxism or regular traumas typical for contact sports also contributes to pulpitis.
-A single facial or jaw injury is also a cause of pulpitis.
+Chronic physical impact on your teeth from bruxism or regular traumas typical for contact sports also contributes to pulpitis.
+A single facial or jaw injury can also cause pulpitis.

 Intrinsic stain

-Extrinsic tooth stains are very common, while intrinsic tooth stains are more of a rare condition.
+Extrinsic tooth stains are prevalent, while intrinsic tooth stains are a rarer condition.

-Dark-colored foods and beverages, as well as tobacco consumption are more likely to darken the outer layer of your tooth.
+Dark-colored foods and beverages, as well as tobacco consumption, are more likely to darken the outer layer of your teeth.
 The most common culprit for discoloration of the inner parts is a side effect of a medication.

-Although not common, some medications, such as certain antibiotics, can darken a tooth from inside.
+Although not common, certain medications, such as antibiotics, can occasionally cause a tooth to darken from the inside.
 Teeth are particularly susceptible to such discoloration as they grow.

 Metal filling